MaciekLeks/neck/README.md

 # Conclustions
-- bubbletea is a great tool for writing terminal applications.
+- Bubbletea is a great tool for writing terminal applications.
+I'll definitely stick to it.
 - BPF_PROG_CGROUP_SOCK_ADDR program type is good choice for egress traffic filtering if you do not need to filter at the package level and do not have to kill running processes.